How to Sell Compost? Turning Your Black Gold Into Cash

 Some animal manures such as chickens, goats, sheep, or cows will require aging to eliminate any possible pathogens that might be present.
 Around six weeks is a common interval for aging this type of manure.

 It would also need to be applied to the ground at planting, rather than later in the growing cycle, as you should have a least a four to five-month interval, for food crops, from use.
-It is likely that those using manure would know this, but just in case you should specify this at the sale.
+Those using manure would likely know this, but just in case you should specify this at the sale.

 Rabbit droppings are much easier to handle and can be bagged and sold as soon as they are collected.